Temagami: Geography

 The Temagami land is part of the Canadian Shield, one of the largest single exposure of Precambrian rocks in the world which were formed after the Earth's crust cooled.
 Temagami land has striking similarities to the Sudbury Structure, which is one of the richest mining camps in the world.
 The hills in the Temagami area are remnants of the oldest mountain ranges in North America that date back during the Precambrian era.
 These enormous mountains were taller than any that exist today.
 The uplifting was accomplished as enormous pressure caused the earth to buckle in a process called folding.
 Other processes, such as volcanic activity and geologic faulting in which the earth cracks open also contributed to the formation of these mountains.
 Over millions of years, these enormous mountains were gradually eroded to the land we know today in Temagami.

 The rocks that form Temagami to this day are igneous, metamorphic and sedimentary rock.
 The Temagami area has good potential to host diamondiferous kimberlites and more diamond bearing kimberlites may continue to be discovered in the area.
 The Temagami area also contains some pillow lava about 2 billion years old, indicating that great submarine volcanoes existed during the early stages of the formation of the Earth's crust.

 There are a number of northwest trending faults in the Temagami East claim block area and are associated with the Saint Lawrence rift system and remains seismically active.
 The most recently felt earthquake in the Temagami area occurred in the year 2000.

 Minerals in the Temagami area include aragonite, brochantite, calcite, Chalcopyrite, jasper, magnetite, molybdenite, pentlandite, pyrite, pyrrhotite, serpentine, and talc.
 A bright white palladium mercury telluride mineral was discovered on Temagami Island in 1973 called temagamite, named after its discovery locality in Copperfields Mine, originally known as Temagami Mine.

 Temagami provides rugged topography, which is excellent for canoeing and hiking.
 There are numerous viewpoints in the municipality, including High Rock and Caribou Mountain, which contains a 100 ft fire tower on its summit.

 Lakes

-Lakes located within the Municipality of Temagami include:
+Notable lakes located within the Municipality of Temagami include: